-“It’s very apparent that a lot of the efforts towards addressing this huge problem is student-led,” Cortina said.
+“It’s very apparent that a lot of the efforts towards addressing this huge problem are student-led,” Cortina said.
 “There needs to be more support, more initiative to have more of these conversations, to just draw more attention from the larger Chapman community as well.”

 Indeed, organizations are still hard at work.
 In the beginning of April, Chapman Activists in partnership with the OC Justice Initiative hosted an AAPI Rally.
 The event saw students gathering on campus to hear from Asian-American voices and marching in solidarity to Orange Circle.

-“It was such a healing experience to have such a large turnout,” said Lucile Henderson, a senior at Chapman and co-organizer of the event.
+“It was such a healing experience to have such a large turnout,” said Lucile Henderson, a senior and co-organizer of the event.
 “And it has been empowering to see a shift in the amount of people really trying to learn more and show up.
 It was such a beautiful reminder of why I do this work.”

-Charlotte Thurane, a representative of the OC Justice Initiative, said, “The community has truly united through the chaos.”
+A representative of the OC Justice Initiative, said, “The community has truly united through the chaos.”

 Hatred is a virus.
 But unlike COVID-19, there is no magic vaccine that will make us immune to the problem in two doses and a little over four weeks.